-6. The method of claim 1, wherein automatically segmenting a plurality bone structures in the target joint region of the 3D medical image comprises, for each of the plurality of bone structures:
+6. The method of claim 1, wherein automatically segmenting a plurality bone structures in the target joint region of the 3D medical image by estimating, using trained discriminative classifiers, a shape for each of the plurality of bone structures in a respective learned shape space trained based on a database of training data comprises, for each of the plurality of bone structures:

-generating a mesh representing a boundary of the bone structure by estimating, in the 3D medical image, a shape in a learned shape space for the bone structure; and refining the mesh using a trained boundary detector.
+- generating a mesh representing a boundary of the bone structure by estimating, in the 3D medical image, the shape in the learned shape space for the bone structure; and - refining the mesh using a trained boundary detector.